input-output-hk/partner-chains/e2e-tests/README.md

 ---

-## Continuous Integration Test Layers
+## Continuous Integration Testing Layers

 The Partner Chains CI pipeline validates each commit across four progressive testing layers, from fast local checks to long-running staging validations.
 Below is a breakdown of environments, coverage, and behavior across each stage.